 - Good quality raspberry jam (I use Bonne Maman)

 - Combine all the cake ingredients in a bowl or food processor until you have a smooth cake mix.

-- Line two tins with non stick baking paper and butter the sides.
+- Grease and line two tins with non stick baking paper.

 - Divide the cake mixture evenly between the two tins.

 - Bake for approximately 20 minutes, until your cake tester comes out clean from the centre of the cakes.

 - Turn the gluten free cake sponge out onto a wire cooling rack and leave to cool completely.

 - Now make the buttercream by combining the butter, icing sugar and vanilla bean paste until smooth and fluffy.

 - Once the cakes have cooled entirely, spread the buttercream onto one cake and spread some raspberry jam on the other half of the cake - these will eventually be sandwiched together to cream a buttercream and jam layer.

 - Before you sandwich them, lay the fresh raspberries out across the butter cream.
 Then carefully place the other cake on top (jam side touching the raspberries).